yevabohos/cypress/README.md

-Cypress croject for automation course
+Cypress project for automation course